2016 Pathankot attack

-The 2016 Pathankot attack was a terrorist attack committed on 2 January 2016 by a heavily armed group of Islamic militants which attacked the Pathankot Air Force Station, part of the Western Air Command of the Indian Air Force.
+On January 2, 2016, four militants belonging to the United Jihad Council attacked the Indian Air Force's Pathankot Airbase, part of its Western Air Command.

-Four attackers and two security forces personnel were killed in the initial battle, with an additional security force member dying from injuries hours later.
-The gun battle and the subsequent combing operation lasted about 17 hours on 2 January, resulting in five attackers and three security personnel dead.
-Further three soldiers died after being admitted to hospital with injuries, raising the death toll to six soldiers.
+Four militants and two security forces personnel were killed in the initial battle, with an additional security force member dying from injuries hours later.
+The gun battle and the subsequent combing operation lasted about 17 hours on 2 January, resulting in five militants and three security personnel dead.
+Three other soldiers died after being admitted to hospital with injuries, raising the death toll to six soldiers.
 On 3 January, fresh gunshots were heard, and another security officer was killed by an IED explosion.
-The operation continued on 4 January, and a fifth attacker was confirmed killed.
-Not until a final terrorist was reported killed on 5 January was the anti-terrorist operation declared over, though further searches continued for some time.
+The operation continued on 4 January, and a fifth militant was confirmed killed.
+Not until a final militant were reported killed on 5 January was the anti-militant operation declared over although further searches continued for some time.

 The attack received wide international condemnation.
-Though the United Jihad Council, a Kashmir-based militant group, claimed responsibility for the attack on 4 January, the attackers, who were wearing Indian Army fatigues, were subsequently suspected to belong to Pakistan-based Jaish-e-Mohammed, an Islamist militant group designated a terrorist organisation by India, the US, the UK and the UN.
+Though the United Jihad Council, a Kashmir-based militant group, claimed responsibility for the attack on 4 January, the attackers, who were wearing Indian Army fatigues, were subsequently suspected to belong to Pakistan-based Jaish-e-Mohammed, a group designated a terrorist organisation by India, the US, the UK and the UN.

-The attack led to a breakdown in India-Pakistan relations, which remained largely unresolved as of September 2019.
+The attack led to a breakdown in India-Pakistan relations, which remained largely unresolved till date.
 Media reports suggested that the attack was an attempt to derail a fragile peace process meant to stabilise the deteriorated relations between India and Pakistan, as several pieces of evidence were found linking the attackers to Pakistan.

+Shahid Latif, a senior Jaish-e-Mohammed commander and mastermind of the attack was assassinated by unknown gunmen on October 10, 2023.
+Latif, along with his brother and bodyguards, were targeted at dawn in a mosque in Daska, Pakistan.